 At Autoweek, my racing plans evaporated after publisher Leon Mandel found out that I had written a motorsports column (“Wheels”) for the U.S. Air Traveller, the RAF Mildenhall newspaper, and convinced me to commit to writing road-tests of the-then often-lousy cars on sale as a sort of special-interest magazine public service.
 Eventually, however, working both as the art director and as a senior editor exhausted me and my patience, so, in October, 1974, embedded now in the special-interest magazine business and needing a job, I subsequently went to work in Los Angeles (Compton, actually) as the editor-in-chief of Road Test.

 At RT, I refined my magazine-making skills and was able to hire some fine people, such as Larry Griffin, who combined his unique talents and training in photography with his dry humor in writing, and the magazine flourished.
-I found myself too often fruitlessly begging the magazine’s owner for increases in pay for the small staff and increases in budgets for contributors, though, and so, when, in 1976, I was asked by David E. Davis, Jr., editor-publisher of Car and Driver to visit him at the magazine’s in New York City to discuss whether I’d like to work there, it didn’t take long to decide.
+I found myself too often fruitlessly begging the magazine’s owner for increases in pay for the small staff and increases in budgets for contributors, though, and so, when, in 1976, I was asked by David E. Davis, Jr., editor-publisher of Car and Driver to visit him at the magazine’s offices on the seventh floor of One Park Avenue in New York City to discuss whether I’d like to work there, it didn’t take long to decide.
 I joined the C/D staff on 1 January 1977 as an executive editor, thereby becoming the youngest (still, as of April, 2014) executive editor (I was 28) of the magazine.
 With co-executive editor Patrick J. Bedard, I hoped to use Davis’ idea of “issue editors” to create better magazines.
 The problem besetting all monthly special-interest magazines was that the time lag between the creation of the magazine and its arrival on the newsstands was three months, but the pressure on the typically small editorial staffs was unrelenting, and compressed conception and execution of the concepts to very short periods, necessarily limiting what I used to call “Big Think.”